 - Recognizes that the information search process is evolutionary and changes during the course of investigation.

 - Knows that careful and attentive scrutiny of information tools and resources is essential to success.

 - Appreciates that information literacy requires an ongoing involvement with learning and information technologies so that independent lifelong learning is possible.

 - Assisting students at the reference desk

 - Provision of a diverse collection in a variety of formats

 - Developing class assignments in conjunction with teaching faculty

 - One-credit course modules

-*Rubrics for Assessing Information Competence in the California State University
+Based on the "Rubric for Assessing Information Compentence in the California State University" (2002).